What is Swaying Back and Forth?

-This fever can be deadly if not treated soon enough.
+This fever can be deadly if not treated promptly enough.
 If you notice that your dog has been bitten by a tick and he begins to show symptoms of RMSF, then you will want to get your dog to the vet immediately for treatment.
 Rocky Mountain Spotted Fever is located all throughout the United States and Canada.

 What to do if your Dog is Swaying Back and Forth

 After determining what may be causing your dog’s swaying back and forth, you will need to determine how best to handle the situation.
-If the problem will resolve itself over time, make your dog comfortable until he is healed.
+If the problem will resolve itself over time, make your dog comfortable until he is better.
 You can do this by giving him medication for nausea, providing a quiet place for him to lay, and assisting when he needs to go out and relieve himself.
 Sometimes the symptoms of serious underlying issues like tumors are more permanent.
 If that is the case, you will need to constantly help your dog do things such as get upstairs and outside for the restroom.
 Other lingering effects may be a slight head tilt, which should not lessen your dog’s quality of life in any way.
 While this may be difficult, with help and care your dog can still live a full and happy life.

 Prevention of Swaying Back and Forth

 In order to prevent swaying back and forth due to ear infections, the best thing that you can do is perform frequent ear cleanings for your dog.
 Doing this will help to decrease the chance of an infection setting in due to any foreign bodies or bugs creating damage to the ear.
 You can perform ear checks and cleanings at home, but always remember to use a gentle cleanser and cotton balls to clean the ear, never alcohol or Q-tips as they can harm the eardrum.